 Additional benefits include a 45-day money-back guarantee, not to mention free transfers for new accounts within the first month after you’ve signed up.
 There’s lots to like here considering the minimal impact on your wallet, if you're happy to commit.

-iDrive is an amazing cloud storage provider and with iDrive Compute, the company has a great VPS offering as well.
+iDrive is an amazing cloud storage provider and with iDrive Compute (opens in new tab), the company has a great VPS offering as well.

 There are shared CPU plans and dedicated CPU plans.
 Naturally, shared is less powerful but more affordable and it’s a good choice if you don’t need too many resources.
 The least powerful configuration you can get with a shared CPU is 1 CPU, 1 GB RAM, 40 GB NVMe storage, and 1 TB bandwidth.
 The most powerful configuration available gives you 32 CPU, 64 GB RAM, 1280 GB NVMe storage, and 12 TB bandwidth.
-The pricing starts at only $6 for the first year.

 The company has servers in over 20 locations, and all plans come with secure backup, user management, block storage, and on-demand snapshots.
 If you encounter any problems the customer support can be contacted via email, 24/7 live chat, and phone.
 Unfortunately, the phone support isn’t available 24/7.